flux-capacitor-io/flux-capacitor-client/README.md

      .andThen()
      .whenPost("/games/{gameId}/refund/{orderId}"); // uses gameId from step 1, orderId from step 2
 ```
+[//]: # (@formatter:on)

 Substitutions are based purely on the order of results, not types or field names.
-The `.toString()` value of each result is used to fill the next unresolved placeholder.
+The `.toString()` value of each result
+is used to fill the next unresolved placeholder.

-This keeps tests expressive and avoids boilerplate, especially for flows that involve chained resource creation (e.g. `POST /games → POST /games/{gameId}/buy → ...`).
+This keeps tests expressive and avoids boilerplate, especially for flows that involve chained resource creation (e.g.
+`POST /games → POST /games/{gameId}/buy → ...`).

 ---